Mixing puppies and older dogs can be like creating the perfect PB&J… or it can be more like trying to blend oil and water!

 - How will you know if there’s a real problem?

 - What will you do if there IS a real problem?

 How you handle the introductions between puppies and older dogs largely depends on your resident senior’s personality.

 Does he generally like and tolerate other dogs or pets?

-- Most dogs will want to thoroughly sniff the new arrival and will stick to him like glue wherever he goes.
+- Most dogs will want to sniff the new arrival thoroughly and will stick to him like glue wherever he goes.

-- Expect some excitement, maybe a little rough play, even some growling (usually on your senior dog’s part).
+- Expect some excitement, maybe a little rough play, and even some growling (usually on your senior dog’s part).

 - Luckily, most dogs recognize a puppy and make allowances for the inexperience of youth!

 Senior dogs tolerate more and are usually gentle in their reprimands.
 Unfortunately, puppies don’t have this sixth sense to guide them and tend to hound the older dog and cross all social boundaries without thinking.

 Older dogs may be wise and tolerant, but they’re not saints… and puppies who step too far over the line, or do it too often, will be corrected.